No 5G iPhone in 2019? Verizon CEO isn't worried

-The excitement over 5G is at such high levels that even the prospect of Apple skipping out on the technology isn't enough to get Verizon CEO Hans Vestberg down.
+The excitement over 5G is at such high levels that even the prospect of Apple dawdling on the technology isn't enough to get Verizon CEO Hans Vestberg down.

-Asked whether he was worried that Apple was reportedly holding off on 5G until 2020, Vestberg said he was focused on the 5G smartphones that were coming out next year.
-On Monday, Verizon said it was working with Samsung to bring a 5G smartphone to the US.
+Asked whether he's worried that Apple is reportedly holding off on 5G until 2020, Vestberg said he's focused on the 5G smartphones that are coming out next year.
+On Monday, Verizon said it's working with Samsung to bring a 5G smartphone to the US.

+Verizon plans to launch a mobility service based on the 5G phone coming from Samsung in the first half of 2019, Vestberg said, but he declined to get more specific.

-Vestberg's comments are just the latest trickle of 5G hype to pour down on the mobile industry as the next-generation cellular technology is poised to make its commercial debut in the next few months.
-There's a race to get to 5G first, and while Vestberg claims Verizon will be first, AT&T is poised to launch its mobile 5G service in the next few weeks.
+Vestberg's comments are just the latest splash of 5G hype in the mobile industry as the next-generation cellular technology edges closer to its commercial debut in the next few months.
+There's a race to get to 5G first, and while Vestberg vows Verizon will be first, AT&T is poised to launch its mobile 5G service in the next few weeks.

 An Apple spokesman wasn't immediately available for comment.